jaspreet39431/pps-report/report.md

     printf("%c%c%c",char3,char2,char1);
 }
 ```
-                                                    EXPERIMENT NO: 9
+  #                                                  Experiment No: 9
  Write a C program to compute the perimeter and area of a rectangle with a height of 7 inches and width of 5 inches.
 ```C
 #include<stdio.h>
 #include<math.h>